-Almost twenty-five years ago something extraordinary started happening in British Columbia.
-It was not that launching this family-run enterprise would create the largest privately owned passenger rail service in North America, but the vision – which remains to this day – of creating one of the most spectacular and unforgettable travel experiences in the world: the Rocky Mountaineer.
+Almost thirty years ago, something extraordinary started happening in British Columbia.
+It was the vision of creating one of the most spectacular and unforgettable travel experiences in the world: Rocky Mountaineer.

 Travelling between the mountain resorts of Jasper or Banff and the cosmopolitan coastal cities of Vancouver or Seattle, this iconic rail route rumbles through the wild majesty of the Canadian Rockies.
 Everyone who has undertaken this epic journey with us has unwaveringly returned singing to the same tune: this is a truly awe-inspiring adventure.

 If you’re intrigued by this mountain wilderness, read on for six of the highlights that we think make this so much more than just a train journey…

 The highest peak in the Canadian Rockies and one of British Columbia’s major mountain attractions, snow-capped Mount Robson soars 12,972 feet above sea level.
 With Rocky Mountaineer’s famous domed windows and open-air viewing areas, you’ll drink in the view as you glide past.
 It might not be Canada’s tallest mountain, but Mount Robson’s lone stature and 10,000ft vertical ascent give it an irresistible prominence over its wild surroundings.